Video game crash of 1983: Computer game growth

 With waning console interests in the United States, the computer game market was able to gain a strong foothold in 1983 and beyond.
 Developers that had been primarily in the console games space, like Activision, turned their attention to developing computer game titles to stay viable.
 Newer companies also were founded to capture the growing interest in the computer games space with novel elements that borrowed from console games, as well as taking advantage of low-cost dial-up modems that allowed for multiplayer capabilities.
-The computer game market grew between 1983 and 1984, overtaking the console market, but overall video game revenues had declined significantly due to the considerable decline of the console market as well as the arcade market to an extent.
+The computer game market grew between 1983 and 1984, overtaking the console market, but overall video game revenue had declined significantly due to the considerable decline of the console market as well as the arcade market to an extent.
 The home computer industry, however, experienced a downturn in mid-1984, with global computer game sales declining in 1985 to a certain extent.

-Microcomputers dominated the European market throughout the 1980s and with domestic production for those formats thriving over the same period, there was minimal trans-Atlantic ripple from American game production and trends.
+Microcomputers dominated the European market throughout the 1980s and with domestic production for those formats thriving over the same period.
+There was minimal trans-Atlantic ripple from American game production and trends, and thus minimal affect from the crash.
 Partly as a distant knock-on effect of the crash and partly due to the continuing quality of homegrown computer and microcomputer games, consoles did not achieve a dominant position in some European markets until the early 1990s.
 In the United Kingdom, there was a short-lived home console market between 1980 and 1982, but the 1983 crash led to the decline of consoles in the UK, which was offset by the rise of LCD games in 1983 and then the rise of computer games in 1984.
 It was not until the late 1980s with the arrival of the Master System and NES that the home console market recovered in the UK.
 Computer games remained the dominant sector of the UK home video game market up until they were surpassed by Sega and Nintendo consoles in 1991.